NOAA-EDAB/fedregs/README.md

 ## 6  2017           50 VI        648 Subpart F—Management Measure~ <tibble ~
 ```

-Now, we can unnest the tibble and take a peek at the data to see what data we have to poke at.
+Now, we can unnest the tibble and take a peek at the data to see what data we have to play with.

 ``` r
 regs %>%